Existence of a plane without edge crossings in projections of the random geometric graph: Introduction

-The existence of a plane without crossings does not imply that we can find it.
-By \cite[Theorem 1.1]{deJonge2025}, the number of crossings on a plane converges to a Poisson random variable if $t^2 \radt^{d+1} = c>0$ for all $t$.
-If this is the case, we prove that we will eventually find a plane without crossings if we randomly try different planes.
+The existence of a plane without crossings does not guarantee that we can realistically find one.
+In our second result, we quantify the likelihood of finding such a plane, and in particular show that if $t^4 r_t^{2d+2}\to c \in(0,\infty)$, this probability is close to one after enough attempts.

-We specifically consider the setting where $W$ is a three-dimensional ball with volume one.
-The symmetry simplifies the proofs, but it is possible to extend the proof to other choices of $W$.
-Otherwise, we consider the same setting as \cite{Chimani2018} and \cite{deJonge2025}, although we need to make some adjustments to the definitions to account for the projections on different planes.
-The proofs do not seem to easily generalize to $d$-dimensional sets $W$ with $d\geq 4$.
+This paper is an extension of the earlier arXiv version written by the first author, where only the three-dimensional case was considered, and using slightly different tools.
+That preprint also appeared as part of the first author's PhD thesis \cite{deJongeThesis}.